mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    - Resource Groups
    - Select your Resource Group
    - Identify the object with the Ubuntu Network Interface
+   - Click the "Add" button
+   - Click the "finished" button
    - Note the IP-Address <10.0.3.5>

    |image110|